 - Indicators: panic attacks (sudden episodes of extreme anxiety or fear, accompanied by accelerated breathing and heart rate, constriction in chest and throat, chest pain); nausea, hot or cold flashes, trembling; fear of losing control, of going crazy, of dying

-Postpartum Obsessive/Compulsive Disorder
+Postpartum Obsessive Compulsive Disorder (OCD)

 - Affects 3-5 percent of new mothers/birthing parents